ricea/websocketstream-explainer/README.md

 ## Alternatives

-It°«s possible to implement backpressure at the application level, but it°«s complex and difficult to achieve peak throughput.
+It‚Äôs possible to implement backpressure at the application level, but it‚Äôs complex and difficult to achieve peak throughput.
 For example, client JavaScript could send an application-level confirmation message to the server every time it finishes processing a message.
 The server could keep track of how many messages